1edv/evolution/README.md

 This repository contains the code for our manuscript :

-### A complete fitness landscape model reveals the evolutionary history and future evolvability of eukaryotic cis-regulatory DNA sequences
+### A comprehensive fitness landscape model reveals the evolutionary history and future evolvability of eukaryotic <i>cis</i>-regulatory DNA sequences

 All data and code used in the manuscript can be downloaded from : https://console.cloud.google.com/storage/browser/evolution_bucket